AurelieGIRAUD/AurelieGIRAUD.github.io/anova_multiple_linear.md

+# Detect counterfeit banknotes with logistic regression

+### ✅ Business Case

+In this project, we attempt to create a model to

+### 📉 Dataset

+This project was completed as a part of the [Data Analyst nanodegree](https://openclassrooms.com/en/dashboard/paths) displayed by Openclassrooms.
+The dataset is therefore provided by the platform as a part of the program.

+### 📒 Repository
+The repository is available on [GitHub](https://github.com/AurelieGIRAUD/Data_Science_Projects/tree/main/Logistic_Regression).
+It describes how to apply a Logistic Regression Model using the following steps:

+1. Exploratory Data Analysis (EDA)

+ 2. Principal Component Analysis (PCA)

+ 3. Logistic Regression

+  - Train and Apply a logistic regression model to detect fake banknotes using their dimensions.
+  - Performances Analysis.

+### 🎯 Key take-away
 #### 1. Explanatory Variables

 **We start the analytics by evaluating the diversity of income across a selection of 5 countries, using the Lorenz curve and Gini Index.**